hudsonsmelski/ai/README.md

 ## DNC

-TODO
+TODO: for temporal and dynamic memory

 ## RTNTM

 Recurrent Transformer controller for the NTM mechanism.
-It now learns adding two numbers together faster than copying.
-SMH Copy task is much faster with vocab size of 20, go figure.
-This must be an embedding dimension problem?
+It learns both the copy task and adding two numbers task.

+Apparently, the model benefits from having a large enough embedding dimension so the copy task model size is huge.

+Adding an LSTM for state layers makes the copy task take much longer.
+RNNs give much smaller hit to speed.

+I'd love to figure out a way to give the transformer context which represents the state of the system in addition to the memory component.
+The memory handles the arbitrary length input problem (ideally).
+But the fact transformers are not recurrent is a problem for algorithmic tasks and actually understanding deep concepts and their interactions.
+In particular mapping out the search space and actually searching it is probably impossible for

 ### Copy Task

 ```
 > python rtntm_copy_task.py
 ======================================================================
-Start time: 2025-12-13 16:07:41.777639
+Start time: 2025-12-14 23:05:38.240633
 ======================================================================

 Using device: cuda